 How to get to Coober Pedy

 Coober Pedy is a long way from virtually anywhere.
-Located on the Stuart Highway it’s an important stop for travellers, but it’s certainly not a short drive away.
+Located on the Stuart Highway it’s an important stop for travellers driving from Adelaide to Darwin, but it’s certainly not a short drive away.
 You can reach Coober Pedy from Port Augusta in the south or Northern Territory to the north.
 Distances are vast with limited services, so you need to be prepared and know where your fuel stops are along the way.

 Port Augusta to Coober Pedy: 540km or 6-hour drive